Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Treating Osteochondrosis Syndrome

-Move the pig to a pen with soft bedding, which will help the pig achieve a better grip when attempting to stand.
+Transfer the pig to a pen furnished with soft bedding, as it will assist the pig in obtaining a firmer grip while trying to stand.

-Make sure the floors are not slippery and are pressure-washed often to avoid infection if the pig should fall or suffer trauma that may expose the skin and allow bacteria to penetrate.
+It is important to ensure that the floors are not slippery and are regularly pressure-washed to minimize the risk of infection in case the pig falls or experiences trauma that could expose the skin and allow bacteria to enter.

 Dippity Pig Syndrome